lukejharmon/lanyon/chapters_preref/chapter8_fitdiscrete_pre.md

 We can also analyze this model using a Bayesian MCMC framework.
 We can modify the standard approach to Bayesian MCMC (see chapter 2):

 1. Sample a starting parameter value, $q$, from its prior distributions.
 For this example, we can set our prior distribution as uniform between 0 and 1.
-(Note that one can also treat probabilities of states at the root as a parameter to be estimated from the data).
+(Note that one could also treat probabilities of states at the root as a parameter to be estimated from the data; in this case we will assign equal probabilities to each state).

 2. Given the current parameter value, select new proposed parameter values using the proposal density $Q(q'|q)$.
 For example, we might use a uniform proposal density with width 0.2, so that $Q(q'|q) ~ U(q - 0.1, q + 0.1)$.

 3. Calculate three ratios:
-a.
+    - a\.
 The prior odds ratio, $R_{prior}$.
 In this case, since our prior is uniform, $R_{prior} = 1$.
-b.
+    - b\.
 The proposal density ratio, $R_{proposal}$.
 In this case our proposal density is symmetrical, so $R_{proposal}$ = 1.
-c.
+    - c\.
 The likelihood ratio, $R_{likelihood}$.
 We can calculate the likelihoods using Felsenstein’s pruning algorithm (Box 8.1); then calculate this value based on equation 2.26.

 4. Find $R_{accept}$ as the product of the prior odds, proposal density ratio, and the likelihood ratio.
 In this case, both the prior odds and proposal density ratios are 1, so $R_{accept} = R_{likelihood}$

 5. Draw a random number $u$ from a uniform distribution between 0 and 1.
 If $u < R_{accept}$, accept the proposed value of both parameters; otherwise reject, and retain the current value of the two parameters.

 6. Repeat steps 2-5 a large number of times.

 We can run this analysis on our squamate data, obtaining a posterior with a mean estimate of $q = 0.001980785$ and a 95% credible interval of $0.001174813 - 0.003012715$.